netmet1/constellation-node-automation/README.md

 5          20   *       * *     /usr/bin/python3 /nodeuser/automation/automation.py report >> ~/cron.log 2>&1
 ```

-**line 1**:  Every 15 minutes between 07:00 and 19:45 of every day, every month, every year, run the script with the `alert` argument.
+**line 1**:  Every 15 minutes between 07:00 and 19:45 of every day, every month, every year, run the program with the `alert` argument.

-**line 2**: Start of the hour at 20:00 run the script once, every day, every month, every year... with the `alert` argument.
+**line 2**: Start of the hour at 20:00 run the program once, every day, every month, every year... with the `alert` argument.

-**line 3**: Five minutes past the 20:00 hour, run the script with the `report` argument.
+**line 3**: Five minutes past the 20:00 hour, run the program with the `report` argument.

 ---